AkilarLiao/DepthEdgeFlow/README.md

 ---

+## 🧠 What is DepthEdgeFlow?

-**DepthEdgeFlow** is a lightweight, screen-space rendering technique
-that simulates soft, dynamic edge effects — such as **shorelines**, **fog boundaries**, and **volumetric transitions** —
+**DepthEdgeFlow** is a screen-space rendering technique that simulates soft and dynamic edge effects (shorelines, fog, cloudbanks)
-**without any geometry deformation or mesh subdivision**.
+without relying on geometry deformation, vertex displacement, or raymarching.

-It reconstructs world position from scene depth, then applies **noise-driven height offset and flow simulation**
+It reconstructs world position from scene depth, then uses height offsets and noise modulation to alter transparency, distortion, or visibility —
-to create the illusion of natural motion at surface edges — perfect for **mobile and performance-constrained platforms**.
+all in fragment shader.

+---

+## 💡 Core Idea

+At the core, DepthEdgeFlow combines:

+1. **Depth Texture → World Space** reconstruction
+2. **Noise-modulated height offsets**
+3. **Pixel-wise alpha / distortion / masking**

 ---